aziontech/lib/packages/storage/README.md

 **Parameters:**

-- `bucketName: string` - Name of the bucket containing the object.
+- `bucket: string` - Name of the bucket containing the object.
-- `objectKey: string` - Key of the object to delete.
+- `key: string` - Key of the object to delete.
-- `debug?: boolean` - Enable debug mode for detailed logging.
+- `options?: AzionClientOptions` - Optional parameters for the request.

 **Returns:**